Greater white-fronted goose: Differences between European and Greenland birds

-The appearance of European or Russian white-fronted geese, of the subspecies albifrons and Greenland white-fronted geese, of the subspecies flavirostris (which winters in the British Isles and occasionally reaches the northwest European mainland), differ in a number of ways.
-The Greenland white-fronted goose, in all plumages, looks darker and more "oily-looking" than the European and Asian white-fronted goose, both at rest and in flight.
+The appearance of European or Russian white-fronted geese, of the subspecies A. a. albifrons and Greenland white-fronted geese, of the subspecies A. a. flavirostris (which winters in the British Isles and occasionally reaches the northwest European mainland), differ in a number of ways.
+The former, in all plumages, looks darker and more "oily-looking" than the latter, both at rest and in flight.

-The following are the differences which apply to first-winter plumage:
+The differences that apply to first-winter plumage are: